-Right tackle Garry Gilliam signs offer sheet with 49ers, Seahawks now have five days to match
+Right tackle Garry Gilliam signs $2.2 million offer sheet with 49ers, Seahawks now have five days to match

 Gilliam was tendered by Seattle prior to the start of the free agent signing period.

-Since then, Seattle has signed free agents Luke Joeckel and Aboushi and announcing that Ifedi is likely to move to right tackle with Aboushi likely getting his first shot at right guard.
+Since then, Seattle has signed free agents Luke Joeckel and Aboushi and announced that Ifedi is likely to move to right tackle with Aboushi likely getting his first shot at right guard.

 That would almost certainly mean Ifedi and Gilliam competing for the right tackle spot and under the terms of the non-guaranteed tender would have put Gilliam in a precarious position.
 At the moment, the almost $1.8 million salary of the tender would have made Gilliam the second-highest paid member of Seattle’s offensive line in 2017 behind Joeckel, who got a one-year contract worth up to $8 million.